“Build it and he’ll come.”

 In-flight advertising targets airline passengers and encompasses everything from ads on boarding passes, ads before movies and sales pitches from flight attendants.

-License plate frames are decorative edgings for license plates and are often used by dealerships, sport teams and other businesses to build awareness in local markets.
+License plate frames are decorative edgings for license plates and are often used by dealerships, sports teams and other businesses to build awareness in local markets.

 Magazine advertising is made up of print ads that run in local, regional or national magazines.
 To learn more about advertising in magazines, read Entrepreneur’s article about magazine advertising.